Packing Light for Air Force Basic Training

 - Cash.
 No more than about $40.
 You will be allowed to keep cash in your security drawer, but you will have to record the serial number in a notebook and keep that list up-to-date.

 - Prescriptions.
 You will not be allowed to continue to take any prescription medication that you may bring with you (this is because there is no way to tell if you've substituted a prescription for an illegal narcotic).
-However, your prescription will be examined by a military doctor after arrival, and -- if necessary -- you will be re-issued the medication from the military pharmacy.
+However, your prescription will be examined by a military doctor after arrival, and you will be re-issued the medication from the military pharmacy.
 This applies to birth control pills as well.
 You may continue to take birth control pills during basic, but your prescription will be re-issued by the military pharmacy.
 Over-the-counter medication is not allowed in basic training.
 If you bring any with you, it will be taken away.

 - Shampoo.
 Again, this should be a square-type bottle or tube, so it doesn't roll around in your drawer.